clad-sovereign/clad-studio/docs/docker-setup.md

 # Docker Setup Guide

-This guide explains how to run a local multi-validator Clad Studio testnet using Docker.
+This guide explains how to run a local multi-validator Clad Studio testnet using Docker or Podman.

 ## Prerequisites